a9org/gcp-mongodb-cluster/README.md

-# Terraform Module for MongoDB Cluster on GCP
+# Terraform Module for MongoDB ReplicaSet on GCP

-This Terraform module automates the creation of a MongoDB cluster within your Google Cloud Platform (GCP) project, providing a robust and scalable infrastructure for your database needs.
+This Terraform module automates the deployment of a MongoDB ReplicaSet cluster on Google Cloud Platform (GCP), providing a secure and highly available database infrastructure.

 ## Table of Contents